 Wage and Hour Division, U.S. Department of Labor

 The Wage and Hour Division of the U.S. Department of Labor enforces the FLSA’s federal minimum wage, overtime pay, record keeping, and child labor requirements.
-The following are some examples of FLSA-related investigations conducted by the Wage and Hour Division of the U.S. Department of Labor:
+The following are links to FLSA-related investigations conducted by the Wage and Hour Division of the U.S. Department of Labor: